bgoodfriend/terraform-lamp-stack/README.md

 ## Potential extensions

 This example's purpose was to create a LAMP stack.
 For improving HA/Scalability, a next step would be to separate the database into an RDS.
 Read replicas could be scaled or made available across-region.
+Seaparating the database would open this stack to other scaling technologies, eg CloudFront.

 Additionally, the stack could be deployed in multiple regions, behind Route 53.